KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 # NYC Rideshare Demand Forecasting — Time Series Analysis

 This project forecasts daily Uber/Lyft demand for NYC using 684M trip records from 2022-2024.
-The analysis focuses on the top 100 highest-volume zones, which capture 72% of total citywide demand.
 Three time series approaches were evaluated—Seasonal Naive, Prophet, and XGBoost.
-Results can be used to support more efficient driver allocation and improved service coverage.
+The analysis produces daily demand forecasts by NYC zone.

+## Project Overview

+**The Problem:** Gig workers face a critical problem: **committing their availability without guaranteed earnings**.
+Currently, **28 million Americans** work in the rideshare and delivery industries (Flex, 2024), with workers in warehouse and logistics facing the same demand uncertainty.
+When companies schedule workers based on inaccurate demand forecasts, workers bear the cost:**uncertain income and missed opportunities** to work elsewhere.

+**Better demand forecasting enables more accurate scheduling decisions**, reducing income uncertainty for workers while improving operational efficiency for companies.

+**The Approach:** This project analyzes 684M FHVHV trip records from NYC spanning 2022-2024.
+Three forecasting approaches were evaluated: Seasonal Naive (baseline), Prophet (automated seasonality), and XGBoost (lag-based features).

+**The Result:** XGBoost achieved 6.5% MAPE with 35% improvement over the seasonal naive baseline.

+## Key Results

 **Model Performance:**
-- XGBoost achieved 6.5% MAPE with 35% improvement over seasonal naive baseline
+- **XGBoost** — 6.5% MAPE (best performance, 35% improvement over baseline)
+- **Seasonal Naive** — 9.9% MAPE (baseline)
+- **Prophet** — 11.1% MAPE (underperformed baseline)

-**Data Discoveries:**
+**Data Insights:**
-- Demand follows a consistent weekly pattern with weekends averaging 17% higher than weekdays.
-This pattern enabled lag-based forecasting.
-- Within-zone demand was very stable (CV < 0.3), enabling reliable forecasts with simple lag features
-- Data quality was high with 99.91% of records passed validation

-## Business Problem

-Accurate demand forecasts are important because they create value for both drivers and companies.
-Optimized scheduling ensures drivers' time is used effectively, while companies can position supply where needed.
-This project develops zone-level daily forecasts to support both of these goals.

-## Key Findings

-- Weekend demand is 17% higher than weekdays and weekly seasonality is the dominant pattern
+- Weekend demand averaged 17% higher than weekdays
+- Weekly seasonality was the dominant pattern with a slight yearly seasonal component
-- Low within-zone variability was discovered (CV < 0.3) and influenced model performance (simpler lag-based approaches outperformed flexible seasonality models like Prophet)
+- Low within-zone variability (CV < 0.3) allowed simple 7-day lag features to capture demand patterns effectively
-- 76% of zone pairs show medium-to-high correlation, which suggested one model could work across all zones
+- 76% of zone pairs showed medium-to-high correlation, indicating a single model approach across all zones may be sufficient
-- Strong growth identified in 2022 but stable in 2023-2024.
-This may reflect post-COVID recovery
+- Strong growth in 2022 that stabilized in 2023-2024 may reflect post-COVID recovery patterns
+- Data quality was very high with 99.91% of records passing validation

 ## Data